reddog-dev01/BOOKING-APPS/docs/google-key-verification.md

 Both keys are generated from the billing-enabled Google Cloud project and are already populated inside the committed `.env` templates so Docker builds and local runners share the same credentials out of the box.
+If the keys were deleted, follow the "Create new Places + Maps API keys" instructions in the [root README](../README.md) to provision replacements before continuing.
 Keep the keys restricted to the approved origins/IPs (see the screenshot in the ticket) and update the files if Google rotates the strings.

 > [!TIP]
 > The Next.js Places proxy still falls back to reading `PLACES_API_KEY` from